Import and Export Trade Industry in Hong Kong

 The operations of small and big trading firms are quite different.
 Smaller firms are usually strong in introducing foreign products to the mainland market.
 In most cases, they specialise in one area, such as medical equipment, and represent some foreign brands as their agents or distributors.
 Bigger trading firms are usually strong in sourcing products from the region.
 They usually have regional or even global sourcing networks and do not specialise on a particular type of product.

 Hong Kong's import and export trading sector exports its services mainly in the form of offshore buying and selling of goods.
-Given Hong Kong's proximity and the relocation of Hong Kong's manufacturing bases to the mainland, particularly the Pearl River Delta, the Chinese mainland is a major source of offshore trading activities.
+Given Hong Kong's proximity and the relocation of Hong Kong's manufacturing bases to the Mainland, particularly the Pearl River Delta, Mainland China is a major source of offshore trading activities.
 As Hong Kong manufacturers are diversifying their production activities to other low-cost countries, the offshore trading pattern is expected to reflect the move.
-In 2016, Hong Kong earned US$35.9 billion from exporting merchanting and trade-related services, accounting for 27.9% of total services exports.
+In 2018, Hong Kong earned US$40.5 billion from exporting merchanting and trade-related services, accounting for 27.1% of total services exports.

 Industry Development and Market Outlook

-- In recent years, Asia has become a more integrated market, thanks to the various free trade agreements (FTAs) signed in the region.
+In recent years, Asia has become a more integrated market, thanks to the various free trade agreements (FTAs) signed in the region.
 In particular, the product trade arrangements under the China-ASEAN Free Trade Area (CAFTA) pact, which commenced in 2005 with scheduled tariff elimination completed in 2010, have contributed to higher intra-Asian trade.
 In November 2015, China and ASEAN concluded an upgraded FTA that covers further liberalisation of trade as well as economic, investment and regulatory cooperation.
-This FTA is seen as helping meet the target of boosting bilateral trade to US$1 trillion by 2020.
+The upgraded protocol of the CAFTA took effect on 22 October 2019.

-- In addition, over the past few years, there has been an increase in companies in developed economies treating Asia as a market instead of a pure production base.
-During 2010-2015, North America’s exports to Asia expanded by a CAGR of 3%, surpassing the CAGR of 2% in respect of its exports to Europe in the same period.
-Similarly, Europe’s exports to Asia expanded by a CAGR of 5% between 2010 and 2015, the same rate in respect of its exports to North America in the same period.
+Over the past few years, there has been an increase in companies in developed economies treating Asia as a market instead of a pure production base.
+During 2012-2017, North America’s exports to Asia expanded by a CAGR of 1.3%, surpassing the CAGR of 0.1% in respect of its exports to Europe in the same period.

-- ASEAN as a group is the fourth largest export market and second largest trading partner of Hong Kong, with Vietnam having surpassed Singapore to become Hong Kong’s largest export market in ASEAN since 2013.
-To further capitalise on expanding bilateral trade, Hong Kong and ASEAN began formal negotiations on a Hong Kong-ASEAN Free Trade Agreement (HAFTA) in July 2014.
+ASEAN as a group is the fourth largest export market and second largest trading partner of Hong Kong, with Vietnam, Singapore and Thailand being the top three markets for Hong Kong products.
+To foster stronger economic ties between Hong Kong and ASEAN, the two sides signed the Hong Kong-ASEAN Free Trade Agreement (HAFTA) in November 2017.
 In addition to the reduction and/or elimination of import tariffs, other key elements covered by the HAFTA include, rules of origin, liberalisation of trade in services, promotion and protection of investment, as well as intellectual property co-operation.
-The HAFTA is expected to be completed in 2017 to foster stronger economic ties between Hong Kong and ASEAN and enhance Hong Kong’s role as a regional trading hub.
+Part of the HAFTA has entered into force since June 2019.

-- The Belt and Road Initiative (BRI), announced by Chinese President Xi Jinping in 2013, is an ambitious plan aimed at promoting economic and social cooperation among more than 60 countries along the proposed BRI corridors.
+The Belt and Road Initiative (BRI), announced by Chinese President Xi Jinping in 2013, is an ambitious plan aimed at promoting economic and social cooperation among more than 60 countries (which has now expanded to over 130 countries) along the proposed BRI corridors.
 This development will certainly lead to an expansion in the volume of international trade and create fresh demand and business opportunities for Hong Kong’s trade sector.

 The Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)

-Under CEPA, Hong Kong service suppliers (HKSS) can provide, in the form of wholly owned operations, commission agents' services and wholesale trade services and to set up wholly owned external trading companies on the Chinese mainland.
+CEPA is a free trade agreement concluded by the Mainland and Hong Kong.
+At present, all products of Hong Kong origin, except for a few prohibited articles, can be imported into the Mainland tariff free under CEPA.
+Relating to services sector, Hong Kong service suppliers (HKSS) can provide, in the form of wholly owned operations, commission agents' services and wholesale trade services and to set up wholly owned external trading companies on Mainland China.

 “Rate of gross margin” refers to the gross margin from merchanting expressed as a percentage of the sales value of goods involved, while “commission rate” is the commission from merchandising for offshore transactions expressed as a percentage of the sales value of goods involved.
 “Rate of re-export margin” is defined as the re-export margin expressed as a percentage of the value of re-exports.